2019 Rate Updates for Treated Water Customers

 2) Annual Rate Adjustment

 Water rates pay for the transport and delivery of safe, high-quality, and reliable water to all District customers.
-Based on our annual review (PDF) conducted with the rate structure evaluation, our Board approved a rate adjustment to generate up to a 6% revenue increase for 2019 to maintain your water service.
+Based on our annual review conducted with the rate structure evaluation, our Board approved a rate adjustment 2019 Rate Review Public Hearing and Adoption (PDF) to generate a 6% revenue increase for 2019 to maintain your water service.